yoloium/rs3-launcher/README.md

 ```
 export MESA_GL_VERSION_OVERRIDE=3.0
 ```

-### Problem decompressing the LZMA file.

-you probably don't have lzma installed.

 ### No window title
 uncomment ```define ENABLE_X11``` at the top of the C file.
 Then compile with the ```-lX11``` flag e.g. ```gcc -pthread rs3-launcher.c -o launcher -ldl -lX11```.